George Otto Gey: Career

 Due to the unusual growth capabilities of the HeLa cell line, it also contaminated many cell cultures and ruined years of research, as discovered by Stanley Gartler in 1966.
 The cells, as it turned out, could float on dust particles and could be transferred on unwashed hands or used pipettes, and therefore end up in other cell cultures.
-Because the cells were so pervasive, just one could lead to the complete take-over of a culture.
+Because the cells were so pervasive, just one could lead to the complete takeover of a culture.

 Gey Culture Medium and the Chicken Bleeding Technique

 Gey and his wife developed their own cell culture medium which would preserve cell lines, but their greatest obstacle was contamination.
 George's biology training did not prepare him for contamination issues that may arise in certain instances, so his wife Margaret was the one who educated him on this topic.
 Their cell culture recipe was constantly changing and being modified, but one recipe contained unusual ingredients such as chicken blood and cow fetuses.
 This is how he and his wife came up with the "Chicken Bleeding Technique", and the process was eventually recorded for other researchers interested in the technique.
 The "Chicken Bleeding Technique" was a way to draw blood from a chicken, which involved forcefully pinning down a chicken by the feet and the neck onto a butcher block and inserting a syringe needle into the chicken's heart.